 El Salvador, which was part of the Kingdom of Guatemala in the west, was the largest cocoa-growing center in the whole Kingdom between 1500 and 1800 AD.
 This area of rich and fertile soil, known as "Los Izalcos", was rich in indigenous communities of Maya and Nahuat Pipil descent, who had learned the work of growing native cocoa for centuries.
 So much so that some archaeologists have started to think that it was from El Salvador, at its exit point through the port of Acajutla, that the criollo cocoa (we are obviously talking about the genetically pure one) was then transported to the other Spanish colonies in the South.
 America.

-Before the Spanish invasion, which took place in 1518 AD with Hernàn Cortés on the coasts of eastern Mexico, cocoa was uniquely "grown" in Mesoamerica or at least that's what we know so far, and only after the great success in the court of Spain for its aphrodisiac effect did it soon become in great demand all courts of Europe, starting what was then the expansion of cocoa crops also in Africa and Asia, aimed precisely at improving the supply of cocoa itself to be able to reach what were the first European chocolate factories.
+Before the Spanish invasion, which took place in 1518 AD with Hernàn Cortés on the coasts of eastern Mexico, cocoa was uniquely "grown" in Mesoamerica or at least this is what is known so far even if there is a current debate on what the exact origin is, and only after the great success in the court of Spain for its aphrodisiac effect did it soon become in great demand all courts of Europe, starting what was then the expansion of cocoa crops also in Africa and Asia, aimed precisely at improving the supply of cocoa itself to be able to reach what were the first European chocolate factories.

-Always in accordance with historical evidence, Hernán Cortés then wrote a letter to Charles V - the then King of Spain -, assuring that: "cocoa could sustain the forces of a soldier for a whole day "and that it was a powerful" tonic ".
+At that time Hernán Cortés himself wrote a letter to Charles V - the then King of Spain -, assuring that: "cocoa could sustain the forces of a soldier for a whole day "and that it was a powerful" tonic ".

 Photo: Moctezuma II, the last Aztec King in his meeting with Hernàn Cortès

-When it comes to ancestral cocoa let us remember that it was not only the Maya who used it, but also other indigenous peoples of other cultures and other languages.
+When it comes to ancestral cocoa let us remember that it was not only the Maya who used it, but also other indigenous peoples of other cultures and other languages, and in different eras.
 It would be erroneous to attribute its use only to the Maya, when we know that the Olmecs used it as early as 1800 BC, therefore, since ancient times.